You would be surprised by how many emails I get from women sharing the intimate details of their potty habits across their cycle.

 Not a rye bread fan?
 A 2011 study from the University of Iowa Carver College of Medicine shows that prunes (now called by the less geriatric-sounding moniker “dried plums”) work more effectively than psyllium-containing fiber additives (like Metamucil and Fiberall) at making you regular again thanks to their sorbitol, a sugar alcohol that has a mild stool-softening effect.

 Personally, I reverse progesterone-triggered constipation with 250 mg. of magnesium twice daily plus a teaspoon of extra virgin olive oil.
-Careful if you try this remedy though: Sometimes, it can work a little too good.
+Careful if you try this remedy though: Sometimes, it can work a little too well.
 If it’s too effective for you or you need a milder boost down below, then try taking just one 250 mg. dose of magnesium and half a teaspoon of olive oil.